 You need to create an AKS cluster in a supported region.
 The below commands create a resource group called MyResourceGroup and an AKS cluster called MyAKS.

-az group create --name MyResourceGroup --location eastus az aks create -g MyResourceGroup -n MyAKS --location eastus --node-count 1 --generate-ssh-keys
+az group create --name MyResourceGroup --location eastus az aks create -g MyResourceGroup -n MyAKS --location eastus --node-vm-size Standard_DS2_v2 --node-count 1 --disable-rbac --generate-ssh-keys

 Enable Azure Dev Spaces on your AKS cluster